Rightpoint/RZUtils/README.md

 ### UIImage

+- **UIImage+RZAverageColor**

+	Calculates the average color of a UIImage instance.

+- **UIImage+RZResize**

+	Methods for resizing an image given an aspect ratio.

 - **UIImage+RZSnapshotHelpers**

 	Method for snapshotting and creating a UIImage from a UIView using iOS7's `drawViewHierarchyInRect`.

-- **UIImage+RZFastImageBlur**

-	Faster version of Apple's image blur method for iOS7 (with view screenshot). iOS7+ only.
+Contains a faster version of Apple's image blur method for iOS7 (with view screenshot). iOS7+ only.

 - **UIImage+RZStretchHelpers**